adityaramesh15/PacketClassification/packet-analysis/README.md

     ```

 ## Dependencies
 All necessary dependencies are listed in the `requirements.txt` file.
 They will be installed when you run `pip install -r requirements.txt`.
+Also Setup GeoLite2 API Key and ID as environment variables.
+They can be generated [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).

 ## Key Components
 - **GeoLite2**: Used for retrieving geographical location data of IP addresses.